astubbings/Sprint-Challenge-React-Wars/Answers.md

 2. What does it mean to think in react?

-React is a component based front UI libarary.
+React is a component based frontend UI library.
 We display data and its referred to as "state".
-Thinking about how we display data on the page for the end user to see just think that its "Just the View"
+Thinking about how we display data on the page for the end user to see.
+Just think that its "Just the View" from that MVC.
+The V in MVC.

 3. Describe state.

-The state object is where you store property values that belongs to the component.
+The state object is where you store data property values that belongs to the component.
 When the state object changes, the component re-renders.

 4. Describe props.

 React allows us to pass information to a Component using something called props (stands for properties).
-Props are basically kind of global variable or object.
+Props are basically kind of global states (whatever you pass through that state).

 5. What are side effects, and how do you sync effects in a React component to state or prop changes?